 Secondly, Vos “tracked down a search engineer at a conference and beg him to look at my site.
 Matt Cutts did and eventually, the site rankings were restored.”

-There are some important SEO metrics you’ll need to track, such as:
+There are some important SEO metrics you’ll need to track using an SEO dashboard software, such as:

 For Clemens Rychlik of Bourbon Creative, their “biggest SEO mistake I ever did was back in my early days when I underestimated the importance of Domain Authority.”

 “In my case, I’ve worked with a client that was producing a lot of great content, but due to budget constraints neglected to build up domain authority.
 As a result, we’ve enjoyed stable but unremarkable organic growth.”

 “However, only once we focused on raising DA, did we really see what we were missing out – the results were undeniable,” Rychlik continues.

 “Once we realized that we need to raise Domain Authority, we’ve turned to common best practices.
 We started with a proper competitor analysis to identify link gaps and relevant high-domain media sites from our industry.”